Listen

 Would you like to market a vegetable or an agricultural variety within the European Union?
 If so, listing on the National list of 1 of the European member states is mandatory.
 Only, after listing, a variety can be marketed within the European Union.
 The varieties admitted to the National list in the Netherlands are registered in the Dutch Variety Register (NRR).

-You must submit the necessary forms as well as the planting material.
-Submission conditions have been drawn up for planting material.
-You can find these conditions here.
+You must submit the necessary forms as well as the identity material.
+Submission conditions have been drawn up for this material.

 You can find the applicable fees on the website of the Board for Plant Varieties.